AdguardTeam/LegalDocs/adguard.com/privacy/windows.html.md

 Upon first launch, users are asked if they consent to send technical and interaction data.
 If they agree, the following anonymized data is sent:

+- App name
 - App version
 - App language
-- App theme
-- App configuration (enabled features and activation status)
+- App configuration (enabled features, protection status, etc.)
+- License status and expiration date
-- Names of the screens, dialogs, and toasts viewed inside the app
+- User interactions: names of screens, windows, dialogs, buttons clicked
-- User clicks on app elements
 - Time since the app was first used
-- Device information (type, screen size, language, platform, and OS version)
+- Device information (OS version, screen resolution, system locale, system theme)
 - User agent (device brand and model, name, version, and system architecture)
 - Unique generated identifier
-- Authorization status
+- Activation source
-- License status and expiration date
+- Network status

 When the data is sent to AdGuard, your IP address may be temporarily collected as part of our server logs.